How to Participate & Support Whitsunday Catchment Landcare

 If you are a member you can nominate for a position on the Management Committee prior to our Annual General Meeting.

 Contact the Coordinator- Ph: 0408 187 944 or email: [email protected]

 WCL welcomes volunteers to our organisation.
 We have a wide variety of volunteering opportunities.
 If you have administrative skills, social media skills, are interested in documenting our organisation’s history or just want to propagate & plant native plants, please consider volunteering for Whitsunday Catchment Landcare.
 You will need to complete the volunteer registration form & undertake a safety induction before commencing volunteering at the nursery.

 Contact the Coordinator- ph: 0408 187 944 or email: [email protected]

 WCL runs volunteer mornings at the Community Nursery on Tuesday & Thursday mornings commencing at 9am & ending around 12 noon.
 The Community Nursery is located at 33 Kelsey Creek Road, Proserpine.

 Activities include native plant seed processing, storing, propagation, tubing-up and nursery maintenance tasks.
 New Volunteers receive a workplace safety induction and participants receive ongoing support from our staff in undertaking the tasks involved in native plant tube stock production.
 We also provide the required materials & equipment and an excellent morning tea.
 We endeavour to provide an alternative activity to the nursery work on the 3rd Thursday of each month.
-These activities may involve visits to various local revegetation sites for maintenance or seed collecting or just visiting sites of regional botanical significance and interest.
+These activities may involve visits to various local revegetation sites for maintenance or seed collecting, or just visiting sites of regional botanical significance and interest.
 These alternate activities are advertised in our monthly newsletter & on our facebook page.
-ADD link to pages???

 Participate in successful grants for NRM Projects: